springload/react-patterns/README.md

 Great question.

-`react-pattern-book` doesn't include a dev server because other projects do it better.
+`react-patterns` doesn't include a dev server because other projects do it better.

-So instead just use <a href="https://github.com/facebookincubator/create-react-app">Create-React-App</a> or, add `<Book>` tags to a new route in your existing app, or use whatever boilerplate you like.
+So instead just use <a href="https://github.com/facebookincubator/create-react-app">Create-React-App</a> or, add `<Pattern>` tags to a new route in your existing app, or use whatever boilerplate you like.

-## How does react-pattern-book organise the page of patterns... with headings, accordions, tabs, or what?
+## How does react-patterns organise the page of patterns... with headings, accordions, tabs, or what?

-Here's a hypothetical... if your pattern library had 5 components then it probably should be organised quite differently to another library with 1000 components, so this software is intentionally unopinionated about the presentation of your components.
-Pattern-Book just tries to do one thing well -- rendering the component preview.
+Here's a hypothetical... if your pattern library had 5 components then it probably should be organised quite differently to another library with 1000 components, so this software is intentionally unopinionated about the presentation of your components. react-patterns just tries to do one thing well -- rendering the component preview.
 Decide for yourself how to organise them (do try <a href="https://github.com/springload/react-accessible-accordion/">[react-accessible-accordion</a> though!).

 <p>So, long story short, it doesn't organise them, so design it however you want!</p>

 # Code Preview Themes

-<p>Use `react-pattern-book/theme/solarize.css`.</p>
+<p>Use `react-patterns/theme/solarize.css`.</p>

 <h3>Features</h3>